-Color is important, it adds more visuality to your notes and helps you make them more fun to look at, as well as easier to note the important information.
+Color is important; it adds more visuality to your notes and helps you make them more fun to look at and easier to note the important information.

 Finally – structure.
 Structure gives your notes directions and organizes the relationships between different concepts and terms you’re learning.

 Don’t worry if you feel like you can’t do it or don’t have the skills.
-You really do and below I’ll show you how to tackle these tasks with ease.
+You do, and below I’ll show you how to easily tackle these tasks.

 What You’ll Need

-So what do you need for taking visual notes?
-For real you need a pen and a paper.
-Even though we did say the color is one of the main concepts of the notes, you really can just use one pen.
+So what do you need to take visual notes?
+For real, you need a pen and some paper.
+Even though we did say the color is one of the notes’ main concepts, you can just use one pen.
 So don’t worry about that.

-I decided to create a separate journal for all my notes, and I chose an Archer and Olive Neapolitan notebook.
-This is an awesome notebook that has all kind of pages – white, kraft and black.
-This will make all my notes look different and it’s a cool way to use this magnificent notebook.
+I created a separate journal for all my notes, and I chose an Archer and Olive Neapolitan notebook.
+This is an awesome notebook that has all kinds of pages – white, kraft, and black.
+This will make all my notes look different, and it’s a cool way to use this magnificent notebook.

 If you ever decide to buy any Archer and Olive products, be sure to use code MASHA10 to get 10% off your order!

-The basis of any notes is a pen and for me it’s a fineliner.
-I like fineliners for their rich black color and for the fact that they come in difference sizes so you can add more dimention for your notes.
+The basis of any notes is a pen; for me, it’s a fineliner.
+I like fineliners for their rich black color and the fact that they come in different sizes so you can add more dimension to your notes.

-My favorite fineliners are Faber Castell Pitt Artist Pens, but there are many other that I tried and loved as well.
+My favorite fineliners are Faber Castell Pitt Artist Pens, but there are many others that I tried and loved as well.